Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 6: Climb Mountain Bab el Dunya & Camp in Farsh Tuweita

 7: Take an easy route back to St Catherine – Transfer from St Catherine to Cairo

 8: Transfer to Cairo Airport and Final Departure.

 The hotels and accommodations listed below are the ones we most often visit on this tour.
 From time to time we may exchange these for similar properties at the same level.
 In general, specific hotels cannot be guaranteed on our group tours, but you may select your preferred options if you are booking a tailor-made trip.

 The first thing you can expect when traveling with Min Travel is a safe journey that arrives in plenty of time.
 We handpick our representatives and drivers for their demeanor and fantastic knowledge of Brisbane’s highways and byways.
 If there is a problem on the roads that can be avoided, it will be.
 You can also expect: But wait…there’s more?

 Upon arrival in Cairo, our Min Travel representative will assist you through passport control formalities, luggage identification & portage will greet you.
 You will be transferred by a private A/C car or mini-bus to your hotel to check in and Overnight in Cairo

-Next is a visit to the Egyptian Museum of Antiquities, which was established in 1902 near the city center of Cairo.
+In the afternoon, visit the Egyptian Museum, established in 1902, near the city center of Cairo.
 On display is a rare collection of 5,000 years of art — the world’s largest and most precious collection of Egyptian art.
-At the end of the day, the tour was transferred to the rail station to board an overnight sleeper train to Aswan.
+And finally, a visit to the legendary Khan El Khalili bazaar district for shopping.
+Return to the hotel and overnight in Cairo.